The Money: Production

 Jack Klompus actor Sandy Baron did not arrive on time at the studio and was found collapsed in his car in the parking lot by production coordinator J. T. Krul, who summoned medical assistance.
 The Seinfeld writing staff began work on rewriting the script to insert another character in Jack Klompus's role, but Baron recovered a few days later and insisted on doing the part.
 The table read was held on December 15, 1996, and filming proceeded immediately after the read, continuing until December 17.
 Due to Baron's health issues and Jerry Stiller's scheduling conflicts, the scenes with them were shot on January 6 and 7, 1997.
+This episode marked Baron's final appearance as Jack Klompus.

 Reception

 This episode was the most watched episode of this season with 37.3 million viewers.